ibagroup-eu/app-modernization-examples/spring_contract_example/README.md

 ### **Why we have chosen Spring Cloud Contract?**

 We were tasked with migrating a medium-sized, IBM WebSphere-deployed monolithic enterprise application to the Azure cloud.
-The migration process involved several stages, one of which was the migration of the application's front page.
+The migration process involved several stages, one of which was the migration of the Client-Server web application.
 The UI part, already developed using React.js, required minimal intervention.
 For the Java component, it was decided to migrate the functionality to the [Spring Reactor project](https://spring.io/reactive).
 Ultimately, the Java part should become a separate REST API microservice — a resource service protected by Okta.

 During the project analysis, we encountered an unpleasant discovery: a lack of tests.
 The team needed to find a way to quickly and efficiently implement testing.
 This was particularly crucial for verifying that nothing was broken in a way.